b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Antichrist Korihor.md

 Re-read this chapter, but skip verses 6, 12, and 60.
 Doing that will remove the passages calling Korihor an Antichrist, and doesn't wrap it all up with the moral lesson at the end.
 Because without those verses, this is a story of a missionary who is teaching in earnest, in response to what he perceives as a divine calling.
 He gets rejected, persecuted for his beliefs, bound and brought before law enforcement, eventually cursed by the god of these people, and he gets trampled to death for it all.
 If we don't frame it in the context of "this guy is a [Snidely Whiplash](https://en.wikipedia.org/wiki/Snidely_Whiplash)-style cartoonish villain," this is a tragic story of someone who is just trying their best to follow their religious convictions.
 Korihor is met with heavy resistance, and Alma the Younger, who I will iterate again is the very antithesis of Christlike compassion, even with empathy for Korihor's experience, curses him and leaves him to die alone and hungry.

-Who is the anti-Christ here?
-Is it Korihor who is just trying his best, or Alma who threw out everything Christ taught in order to make a point?
+Who is the antichrist here?
+Is it Korihor who is just trying his best with limited information, or is it Alma who threw out everything Christ taught in order to make a point?
 Straight up, I'm siding with Korihor here.
 If I was part of a church professing of Christ, and saw the leadership do what Alma does in this chapter, I'd be out. *I would leave*.

 &nbsp;

 ## In General Conference
 > *As we diligently focus on the Savior and then follow His pattern of focusing on joy, we need to avoid those things that can interrupt our joy. ==Remember Korihor, the anti-Christ?== Spewing falsehoods about the Savior, Korihor went from place to place until he was brought before a high priest...*
 >
 > *Anything that opposes Christ or His doctrine will interrupt our joy.
-That includes the philosophies of men, so abundant online and in the blogosphere, which do exactly what ==Korihor== did.*
+That includes the philosophies of men, so abundant online and in the blogosphere, which ==do exactly what Korihor did==.*

 &mdash; *[Joy and Spiritual Survival](https://www.churchofjesuschrist.org/study/general-conference/2016/10/joy-and-spiritual-survival?id=p27-p28&lang=eng#p27)*, President Russell M. Nelson, President of the Quorum of the Twelve Apostles, General Conference October 2016